 St. Nicholas’ Church in Gąsawa

-As for the interior design, what draws the attention is the main altar from the Late Baroque with the miraculous picture of the Mother of God wearing a silver embossed dress, which comes from the first half of the 18 th century.
-Due to this painting the church was named the Shrine of Our Lady of Consolation.
-It is the image of the patroness of Canons Regular.
-The painting has the Baroque features and probably was created in the second half of the 17 th century (in 1674 it was already in the church).
-The miraculous painting has a moveable curtain that presents the patron of the church – St. Nicholas.
-This painting in turn comes from the 19 th century.
-Marian devotions in Gąsawa, which used to be intense (as proved by the mentions in the ecclesiastical documents), are now only of local nature.
+As for the interior design, what draws the attention is the main Late-Baroque altar from the first half of the 18th century with a miraculous picture of the Mother of God wearing a silver embossed dress.
+Because of this painting, the church was named the Shrine of Our Lady of Consolation.
+It is an image of the patroness of the Canons regular.
+The painting has Baroque features and was probably created in the second half of the 17th century (in 1674 it was already in the church).
+The miraculous painting has a moveable curtain that presents a 19th-century depiction of St. Nicholas – the patron of the church.
+The Marian devotions in Gąsawa, which used to be intense (as proved by ecclesiastical documents), are now only of a local nature.

-Outside there is a bell tower from the turn of the 18 th century.
-It is wooden, has two levels and is covered with a tented roof.
-At the gate leading to the church there is a stone statue of the Mother of God which comes from 1866.
+Outside there is a bell tower from the turn of the 18th century.
+It is wooden, has two levels, and is covered with a tented roof.
+At the gate leading to the church there is a stone statue of the Mother of God, which comes from 1866.